appsembler/appsembler-credentials-extensions/README.rst

 * Customers may use certificates on some courses and not others.
 * Customers may need to set up course certificates on a large number of courses at once.
 * Customers may need to enable certificates on some self-paced courses but not others.
-* Customers may need to include data from course extension fields in the HTML certificate webview.

 This app automates the setup to use HTML course certificates normally done manually via Django admin or Studio.
 These are all enabled via feature switches in ``*.env.json`` files.

-* Django data migration (LMS) to change any ``audit`` mode ``CourseModes`` to the default configured in the env.
-* Django data migration (LMS) to enable HTML certificates overall in the platform (creates enabled ``CertificateGenerationConfiguration``)
-* Django data migration (LMS) to enable and configure a ``CertificateHTMLViewConfiguration`` object based on settings
-* Signal handler on course pre-publish to create a ``CourseMode`` object in the default mode (usually 'honor' or other certificate-earning mode)
 * Signal handler on course pre-publish to set certificate-related course settings to good defaults for open-ended (no end date) courses

  - enable HTML View certs